-Iterative refinement of genotype-to-phenotype models

 While the neural network model was accurate overall, some drugs yielded predictions that departed systematically from observation (Figure S9), suggesting the need for model refinements.
 For example, valinomycin resistance was quite poorly predicted by the neural network model (r = 0.5, Figure 4D, left panel).
-While DCGAXGA showed that deletion of four of the five frequently-associated genes would be more resistant than wild-type (Figure 3A, right panel), the neural network did not predict increased valinomycin resistance for any gene in any background.
+While XGA showed that deletion of four of the five frequently-associated genes would be more resistant than wild-type (Figure 2, right panel), the neural network did not predict increased valinomycin resistance for any gene in any background.
 A previous report of valinomycin resistance upon deletion of all 16 transporters (Suzuki et al., 2011) suggested the possibility that one or more of the targeted 16 transporters inhibits a valinomycin resistance mechanism that is not encoded by any of the 16 targeted transporter genes.
 To formalize this possibility, we added one additional ‘mystery valinomycin resistance factor’ (always present) and its corresponding activity node to the neural network.
 Training this extended neural network using only valinomycin data substantially improved recapitulation of the observed phenotypes (r = 0.86, Figure 3A, right panel) and yielded a model in which SNQ2, PDR5, YBT1, and YCF1 each negatively influence an unknown valinomycin resistance factor.
 Moreover, this model improvement depended on the inclusion of this mystery factor (Figure S10A).

-SNQ2, YBT1, YCF1, and YOR1 synergistically inhibit PDR5-mediated fluconazole efflux
+SNQ2, YBT1, YCF1, and YOR1 synergistically inhibit PDR5-mediated fluconazole resistance

-One striking phenotype revealed by DCGA was a quadruple deletion—snq2∆ ybt1∆ ycf1∆ yor1∆—with high resistance to fluconazole (Figure 5A) and ketoconazole (Figure S7).
+One striking phenotype revealed by XGA was a quadruple deletion—snq2∆ ybt1∆ ycf1∆ yor1∆—with high resistance to fluconazole (Figure 5A) and ketoconazole (Figure S7).
 Interestingly, the quintuple mutant pdr5∆ snq2∆ ybt1∆ ycf1∆ yor1∆ (adding a pdr5∆ deletion to the quadruple mutant background) showed fluconazole sensitivity that was comparable to pdr5∆ alone.
 Beyond one- and two- gene effects, generalized linear regression modeled this phenomenon as the combination of three positive three-gene interactions (all of the three-knockout combinations of {yor1∆, snq2∆, ybt1∆, ycf1∆} except snq2∆ ybt1∆ ycf1∆ - Figure 3C).
 The apparent dependence of the resistance resulting from these multi-knockout combinations on the presence of PDR5 was modeled as three two-way negative interactions: {pdr5∆, snq2∆}, {pdr5∆, ycf1∆}, and {pdr5∆, yor1∆}.
 These results are consistent with a previous report that deletions of SNQ2 or YOR1 (either alone or together) increase resistance to fluconazole (Kolaczkowska et al., 2008), and extend these findings in at least three ways: 1) fluconazole resistance is increased further by ybt1∆ and ycf1∆ knockouts in addition to snq2∆ and yor1∆; 2) the resistance provided by ybt1∆ and ycf1∆ is synergistic with that provided by snq2∆ and yor1∆; and 3) resistance of the snq2∆ ybt1∆ ycf1∆ yor1∆ knockout strain depends on the presence of a wild-type PDR5.